 As we age, the skin undergoes progressive changes resulting in wrinkles, poor skin texture and pigmentation changes such as brown spots and color irregularities.
 Collagen also weakens providing less support for the overlying skin, which causes more wrinkles to appear.
-At our Sarasota cosmetic surgery practice, laser skin resurfacing can correct many of these problems.
+Active FX CO2 laser skin resurfacing can correct many of these problems.
 There are many types of lasers, but the CO2 laser is the most effective for deeper lines and wrinkles.
 This laser removes the upper layers of skin, and allows the skin to regenerate resulting in new, smoother skin.
 The fractional CO2 laser can be used on the face, neck, upper chest, and hands to rejuvenate the skin.
-Our Sarasota MedSpa offers two different types of lasers for skin resurfacing: the Active FX laser, and the Clear and Brilliant laser, which is less aggressive.

 Laser Resurfacing - Active FX Reviews